FabianIsaksson/spring-code-assessment-fabian/README.md

 - CSS methodologies
 - Code design patterns and architecture

-## Doberman Music
+## Spring Music

 A music app that let's you add songs to your existing playlists!
 The frontend part of the app has been setup using create-react-app with the typescript template.

-There are two parts to the service `doberman-music` which is the frontend built with React.
+There are two parts to the service `spring-music` which is the frontend built with React.
 And `spotify-service` which is the backend built with express.

 ### Local development / testing